-1. Updated Answer!
-How should we handle employees who terminated after July 1st?
+1. How should we handle employees who terminated after July 1st?
 Will their prior employer be required to pay any portion that happened during that employment period?

-LSI-eligible employees who separate from the state system - meaning employees who did not transfer to another campus or state agency -- after June 30, 2023, but prior to the payroll implementation of the mandatory 4% LSI are due a pro-rated retroactive LSI payment.
-(The first version of the guidance memo accidentally stated "before" rather than "after" July 1st.)
+LSI-eligible employees who separate from the state system - meaning employees who did not transfer to another campus or state agency -- after June 30, 2024, but prior to the payroll implementation of the mandatory 3% LSI are due a pro-rated LSI payment.
 Constituent institutions should deliver this pro-rated amount in a lump sum payment as part of the employee's final paycheck unless some other lump sum payment option is determined.